BlackPythonDevs/blackpythondevs/README.md

 Changes to this guide should be discussed and made using a simple [GitHub workflow](https://blog.hubspot.com/website/github-flow).

 Contributions follow that of our standard [CONTRIBUTING](https://github.com/BlackPythonDevs/.github/blob/main/CONTRIBUTING.md) guide.

+Ensure that you follow our [Style guide](./style_guide.md) when contributing to this guide.